ICONgroupCWC/LLM-Aided-Autonomous-Robot-Navigation/README.md

 source ~/<ros_workspace>/devel/setup.bash
 ```
 ### Server
-The server is an Ubuntu OS running machine equipped with ROS (Robot Operating System).To set up the Server, download this GitHub repository.
+The server is an Ubuntu OS running machine equipped with ROS (Robot Operating System).To set up the Server, download this GitHub repository and copy the `chat_project` folder into your workspace.
 After that, run the following commands to install the required dependencies and set up the database:

 - Install the required Python packages:
 ```